-An impact wrench is a must-have in the garage, but now it’s a must at home and inside the trunk of your car, so we offer for your convenience our very own Buying Guide.
+An impact wrench is a must-have in the garage, at home, and inside the trunk of your car; our updated, 8-Step Impact Wrench Buying Guide shows you what you need to know.

-A cordless impact wrench is both highly effective and efficient in removing and tightening bolts or screws that feel stuck in place.
-Having one is necessary in ensuring work is done both safely and swiftly.
+A cordless, pneumatic (air or gas), or corded impact wrench is both highly effective and efficient in both removing and tightening bolts or screws that have become quite stuck in place and impossible to remove manually, by hand.
+Having a powered impact, whichever you choose to acquire, is often necessary in ensuring that this type of work is done both safely and swiftly.

-Injury, however, could occur while using manual tools, the wrong tools, or simply old tools.
-Mishandling the tools or applications themselves can and do cause complications for the user, not the least of which are injuries, damage to property and machinery, and time that cannot be regained.
+Injury, as you probably know as a mechanic, contractor, or home-user, easily occurs while using manual tools, the wrong tools, or simply old tools.
+Mishandling the tools or applications themselves can and does cause complications for the user, not the least of which are cuts, gashes, bruises, permanent injuries, damage to property and machinery, lost profit, and time that cannot be regained.

-Acquiring and sticking to automatic and powerful tools like impact wrenches has become no less than necessary for both the professional and amateur alike.
-In order to help you better determine how best to make your cordless impact wrench purchase, below are some important tips for you to consider before blowing your money on a piece of hardware you will surely come to need around often—and thank your lucky stars for purchasing.
+In order to help you better determine how best to make your impact wrench purchase, below we have listed the best and most important tips for you to consider before blowing your money on the wrong piece of hardware–hardware which you will surely come to need around often—and thank your lucky stars for purchasing.

 Life’s fast pace and development of technology can and does often require higher numbers, but these are not hard to stay abreast of because of the internet.
 You can easily stay updated by searching for this online – also, keep in mind that alternatives are always easy to find if you eventually think your main wrench falls below the standards that you need.

-IPM (Impacts Per Minute), like RPM, should be suitably high enough because this power tool requires a LOT of contact to push down a screw or bolt and tighten or loose it.
+IPM (Impacts Per Minute or BPM–Blows Per Minute–read more here), like RPM, should be suitably high enough because this power tool requires a LOT of contact to push down a screw or bolt and tighten or loose it.
 If it is not possible on your budget to have a high IPM impact tool, look for a device that balances the torque, RPM and IPM well.

 The next question would naturally be what source of power will your impact wrench use and how much are you willing to spend on it?